 Names: The genus Bromus, is derived from the Greek bromos, referring to oats, as the flowering heads of this genus resemble oats somewhat.
 The species, latiglumis, is derived from two words - the Latin latus, (lati when plural) meaning wide, and glumis referring to the glumes - together 'wide glumes', although the leaf sheath area is a better place to look for identification.
 The author names for the plant classification are: ‘Shear’ refers to Cornelius Lott Shear (1865-1956), American mycologist and plant pathologist and founder of the American Phytopathological Society which is devoted to the study of plant diseases.
 His work was updated by ‘Hitchc.’ who was Albert Spear Hitchcock (1865-1935) American botanist and agrostologist (one who studies grasses).
 He worked for USDA, authored more than 250 works, including the important Manual of the grasses of the United States.

-Comparisons: An identifying characteristic is the two prominent flanges at the base of the leaf where it joins the stem.
-Seed production occurs in panicles that branch from the upper flower head portion of the stem.
+Comparisons: An identifying characteristic is the two prominent flanges (also called auricles) at the base of the leaf where it joins the stem.
 There are three species of Bromus in the Garden.
 See bottom of page for an ID key.

 Above: Leaf sheath, auricle and collar.
 Photo ©Anna Gardner, University of Iowa.
 Drawing from USDA-NRCS PLANTS Database / USDA NRCS.
 Wetland flora: Field office illustrated guide to plant species.

 Below: Upper portion of the plant, ©Robert W. Freckmann, Freckmann Herbarium, University of Wisconsin.
 Drawing by Agnes Chase from Norman C. Fassett's Grasses of Wisconsin

 Below: Spikelets.
 Photos ©Anna Gardner, University of Iowa.